 The above-mentioned mountain bike clothing brands do have an offer for women as well.
 However, most of them are likely to be dull and lifeless.

-If you are a passionate female cyclist looking for women’s MTB clothing, you would want to show your passion in your dressing style.
+If you are a passionate female cyclist looking for women’s MTB clothing, you would want to show your passion for your dressing style.

 Unfortunately, with the lack of options today regarding this, women just have to deal with the dull shades of colors and the depressing lack of style.